 Advancing Racial Equity in Your City

-Tackling issues related racial inequity in your city can seem like a daunting task, but here are 6 steps to get you started on the road to improving outcomes for all of your residents.
+Tackling issues related to racial inequity in your city can seem like a daunting task, but here are six steps to get you started on the road to improving outcomes for all of your residents.

 - Racial Equity — “Closing the gaps” so that race does not predict one’s success, while also improving outcomes for all.

 - Institutional Racism — Policies, practices and procedures that work better for white people than for people of color, often unintentionally or inadvertently.

 - Structural Racism — A history and current reality of institutional racism across all institutions, combining to create a system that negatively impacts communities of color.

 As city leaders, we play a unique role in setting the tone of our local governments and institutions.
 Mayors and councilmembers can set an example and commit themselves to prioritizing racial equity, by participating in equity leadership trainings or starting a community conversation to engage voices throughout the city.

 Trainings and Opportunities to Learn: